island-is/island.is/handbook/technical-overview/api-design-guide/security.md

 ## OWASP Top 10

-Thw OWASP Foundation is known for its top ten web application security risks.
+The OWASP Foundation is known for its top ten web application security risks.
-Now the foundation also collected the top ten security considerations for API projects.
+Now the foundation has also collected the top ten security considerations for API projects.

-A developer of an API should know of and review these items regularly against its APIs.
+Developers should know of and review these items regularly against their APIs.

 https://owasp.org/www-project-api-security/